 Additionally, the animal species are found running here and there while trekking through the Everest Base Camp Route.
 Himalayan Thar, musk deer, mouse hare, weasel, and jackal are the common animals found in the Everest Region Trek.
 Likewise, the Himalayan black bear, wolf, lynx, snow leopard, and Indian leopard also inhabit this national park.

-Doing the Everest trek is everyone’s dream that all of them cannot fulfill because of different circumstances.
+Doing the Everest trek is everyone’s dream that all of them cannot fulfil because of different circumstances.
 Everest Base Camp trek is a moderate trek, it is accessible for people of all ages.

 For the intrepid trekkers, there are yet more challenging treks around the Everest region.
 Some to mention here can be 16 Days Everest Base Camp Trek, 9 Days Everest Base Camp Trekking, Kalapatthar Trek, Ama Dablam Base Camp Trek, Gokyo Lake, and Gokyo Ri Trek.
 This is a basic normal trekking trail that can be easily completed in a short span of time depending upon the trekker's time frame and also can be customized.